ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * HTTP includes state of the art standardized security mechanisms, and
 * HTTP can make use of already-deployed caching infrastructure.

-Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{unreliable}}, {{udp-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
+Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{udp-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
 For instance, when loss occurs, the most appropriate response may depend on the type of codec being used.

 # Bandwidth Provisioning {#bwprov}